 Definition of Mindfulness

-Mindfulness is used to define a Buddhist concept called “memory of the present”.
-It consists of vipassana meditation, which is one of the oldest meditation techniques from India.
+- In Buddhism it is used to define a concept called sati which is “memory of the present“.
+That is, it is one of the oldest meditation techniques that comes from India.

-People who have the habit of mindfulness experience physical well-being, good mental health, lack of tensions and build a shield against psychosomatic diseases.
+- People who have the habit of mindfulness experience physical well-being, good mental health, freedom from tension and build a shield against psychosomatic illnesses.